 These may be commercially prepared or frozen at home.
 Place the container of frozen food in the oven and heat only until the food starts to defrost and can be removed easily.
 Empty contents into a casserole or serving dish and continue to defrost and heat.
 Do not heat foods in deep foil containers.
 To crisp and brown special toppings, use the broiler of a conventional range.
-In this condition do not use plastic containers, as it may melt in the heat.
+If allowed to heat to serving temperature in a plastic container, the container will warp or melt from the high heat of food.